AmitGoenka/android-complex-property-animations-demo/README.md

 # Property Animations Demo

 Demonstration of choreographed property animations.
+Also includes some simple transition animations.
 Jump [to the activity](https://github.com/codepath/property-animations-demo/blob/master/app/src/main/java/com/codepath/skylinepropertyanimationdemo/SkylinePropertyAnimationActivity.java) for the most relevant example code.

-Animations illustrated include:
+Property Animations illustrated include:

  * Using the `ObjectAnimator` for basic view animations
  * Using the `setRepeatMode` and `setRepeatCount` to repeat animations